Form: A long-stemmed succulent with a woody root crown.

 appearing after rain, dropping within weeks, often missing.

-and straight or undulating, coated with wax, green,
+Stems: Green, jointed, mostly unbranched, upright and straight, or undulating, coated with wax,

 Cultivation and Uses